thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Extension/alerts.md

 Disabling default constraints is not recommended.

+This alert is produced when constraints enabled by default are disabled.
+Also, this alert can be produced for designs created and saved with older versions of the software.
+Specifically, constraints on Spring_Index previously were not enabled by default.
+If this alert is associated with Spring_Index on an older design, it may be ignored.
+Better yet, clear the alert by enabling MIN and MAX constraints on Spring_Index.

 The default constraints guide Search to "good" spring designs.
 The Seek and Trade features utilize Search internally and thus those results are also guided by the default constraints.

 For example:
+ - Constraints on Spring_Index insure that designs produced by the software are within the range of manufacturability.
+ Consult your manufacturer regarding capabilities and costs.
- - disabling the lower (MIN) constraint on the first operating load (Force_1 MIN) allows Search to return a design that has Force_1 less than the initial tension and declare it to be "feasible".
+ - Disabling the lower (MIN) constraint on the first operating load (Force_1 MIN) allows Search to return a design that has Force_1 less than the initial tension and declare it to be "feasible".
 This situation is ambiguous.
 If this were to happen, calculations for L_Stroke and Cycle_Life may not be valid.
- - depending on the configuration of other constraints, disabling the upper (MAX) constraint on percent safe deflection at operating load point 2 (%_Safe_Deflect) might allow Search to return a design where the the second operating load (Force_2) exceeds the allowable stress for a static load (Stress_Lim_Stat) and declare it to be "feasible".
+ - Depending on the configuration of other constraints, disabling the upper (MAX) constraint on percent safe deflection at operating load point 2 (%_Safe_Deflect) might allow Search to return a design where the the second operating load (Force_2) exceeds the allowable stress for a static load (Stress_Lim_Stat) and declare it to be "feasible".

-While it may be reasonable to adjust the constraint values of a default constraint, disabling a default constraint entirely is not recommended.
+In summary, while it may be reasonable to adjust the constraint values of a default constraint, disabling a default constraint entirely is not recommended.

 ___